The Historic Spine - Stratford-upon-Avon

 Finally, at the end of the route, stands Holy Trinity Church.
-The earliest part of the building today (the transepts and lower parts of the tower) are thirteenth-century in date.
-The nave and aisles were rebuilt in the fourteenth century when the church became collegiate.
-Finally, at the end of the fifteenth century, the chancel was rebuilt in grand perpendicular style and the clerestory added.
-Of its type, Holy Trinity Church is the finest in the county, its peaceful riverside setting adding to its attractions.
+The earliest sections of the building today (the transepts and lower parts of the tower) are 13th century in date.
+The nave and aisles were rebuilt in the 14th century when the church became collegiate.
+Finally, at the end of the 15th century, the chancel was rebuilt in grand perpendicular style and the clerestory added.
+Of its type, Holy Trinity Church is the finest in the county, with the peaceful riverside setting adding to its attractions.

 The church also has the added fame of being the place where Shakespeare was both baptised and buried, and a monument erected here in his memory makes it one of the most visited churches in the country.

 Photographs - Jack Crimp, Shakespeare Birthplace Trust, Ian Heggie, Lindsay MacDonald

 A printed leaflet for the Historic Spine is available from the Stratford Tourist Information Centre at Bridgefoot.